bodkhe-kanaad/CoDecide/README.md

 2. As a User I want to add my group members to it.
 3. As a User I want to be able to vote for these Options on the 0-100 scale.
 4. As a User I want to get the result of my Poll.
-5. As a User I want to save my Poll when I am done voting before seeing the result.
+5. As a User I want to save my details once after signup for login and not have to signup multiple times
-6. As a User I want to reload the Poll and see the result.
+6. As a User I want to save my Poll for documentation and record purposes.